MarcoG24/corebiz/README.md

 You will also see any lint errors in the console.

 ### pending things to finish:
-- Improve page styles
-- Make the page responsive
+- Make the page responsive from movile version
 - add footer
-- save newsletter data
 - add search functionality
 - auto increment number of products in cart using cookies
 - popup with shopping cart data